Anku5hk/Programmers_guide_to_Python/book.md

 # Searches given key string(which is 'it' here), replaces with
 # second key(which is 'not it' here) string and then returns the final string
 print(my_string.replace("it","not it")) # this IS not it.
-# joins a list of strings to a single string with given string key(which is '.' here)
+# joins a list of strings to a single string with a given string key(which is '.' here)
 print(".".join(['hey','is','this','it?'])) # hey.is.this.it?
 ```
 * Some functions on string.